-On May 1, 2003, the United States District Court for the Eastern District of Michigan (the "Court") issued an Opinion and Order (the "Opinion") in connection with SPG Inc.'s and the Purchaser's action against the Company, the Company Board and certain members of the Taubman family, a copy of which is filed herewith as Exhibit (a) (5) (TT).
-The full text of a press release, dated May 1, 2003, issued by SPG Inc. and WEA in connection with the Opinion is filed herewith as Exhibit (a) (5) (UU).
+On May 8, 2003, the United States District Court for the Eastern District of Michigan (the "Court") issued an Amended Opinion and Order (the "Amended Opinion and Order"), a copy of which is filed herewith as Exhibit (a)(5)(VV), enjoining the voting of all of the shares held or controlled by the Taubman family and its associates that together purportedly comprised approximately 33.6% of the Company's voting power until voting rights are conferred on such shares through a disinterested shareholder vote in compliance with the Michigan Control Share Act and requiring SPG Inc. to post a \$10 million bond pending the outcome of any appeal of the Amended Opinion and Order.
+The full text of a press release, dated May 8, 2003, issued by SPG Inc. and WEA in connection with the Amended Opinion and Order is filed herewith as Exhibit (a)(5)(WW).